licalsinj/Rusty-Snake/README.md

 ## Know Issues

-If you press any key other than the arrow keys or WASD.
+~~if you press any key other than the arrow keys or WASD.~~

 ## Potential Improvements

 Instead of auto restarting wait for the user to press space to restart.
 Keep track of the score and display it during the game and at the end.
+Add the ability to pause the game.